software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > "To get started with the project, we need to implement a basic set of features for the teacher dashboard application so that the teachers can manage quizzes and their questions and answer options.
 >
 > The teacher should be able to add a quiz using a form.
 A quiz has a name, for example "The capital cities of Europe", a description, for example "Learn the capital cities of the European countries" and a published status.
 A quiz is either published or not.
+Students can only see and take published quizzes.
 Each of these values should have a field in the form.
 >
 > The front page of the application should have a list of added quizzes.
 The list should display the information provided by the teacher while adding the quiz and the date when the quiz was added.
 The page should also have a link that takes the teacher to the page where they can add a quiz.
 >